Nivethagithub/Jenkins-Zero-To-Hero_Abishek/README.md

 To solve this problem --> Pipeline job are used.

-Pipeline Job --> We can write script on our own
+Pipeline Job --> We can write script on our own.

+We can use codegenerator (groovy) to write our script.
+It generates the script required for the pipeline job, once we have declared the fields in the text box. pipeline syntax --->  Select the required field (shell commands, git command configurations etc).  ---> give the appropriate inputs --> click generate code.